30-Sep-25 Blog

 Historical performance

 This outperformance can be attributed to 2 main factors: 1.
-Strengthening of the US Dollar over the past decade and 2.
+Relative strength of the US Dollar over the past decade (although this has effectively completely reversed in 2025) and 2.
 Attractive levels of currency carry generated by hedging currency risk.
-Over the 10-year period ending September 30, 2024, the MSCI EAFE Currency Index, which represents the spot prices of the currency exposure of the MSCI EAFE Index, has declined just over 12% (see Figure 2).
-Over the same time frame, primarily due to higher US interest rates, hedging EAFE equity currency exposure back into US Dollars provided a tremendous tailwind for investors as shown in Figure 3.
+Over the 10-year period ending June 30, 2025, the MSCI EAFE Currency Index, which represents the spot prices (the current market value of a currency) of the currency exposure of the MSCI EAFE Index, has declined around 0.5% (see Figure 2) following the strong performance of EAFE currencies thus far this year.
+Over the same time frame, primarily due to higher US interest rates, hedging EAFE equity currency exposure back into US Dollars provided a tailwind of currency carry for investors as shown in Figure 3.

-*Blue dots represent the implied carry in the 1, 2, and 3-year fx forward prices.
+*Green diamonds represent implied carry (discounted future prices from interest rate differentials) in the 1, 2, and 3-year fx forward prices.

-Over the same time frame, annualized volatility has been about 12.4% for MSCI EAFE Currency Hedged versus about 15.1% annualized volatility for MSCI EAFE Currency Unhedged.
-The rolling 1 year volatility is shown in Figure 4.
+Over the same time frame, annualized volatility has been about 11.9% for MSCI EAFE Currency Hedged versus about 14.9% annualized volatility for MSCI EAFE Currency Unhedged.
+The rolling 1 year volatility (i.e. the fluctuation in returns for international equities with and without currency risk) is shown in Figure 5.

-These historical results show 3.4% annual outperformance from currency hedging while realizing roughly 2.6% lower volatility.
-It is worth noting that these superior currency hedged returns did, however, rely on certain conditions (as previously mentioned, the strength of the US Dollar and the benefit of currency carry).
-Combining these higher empirical returns and lower empirical volatility, we can compare the Sharpe ratios of the MSCI EAFE Currency Hedged and MSCI EAFE Currency Unhedged indices shown in Figure 5.
+These historical results show 2.5% annual outperformance from currency hedging while realizing roughly 3.0% lower volatility.
+It is worth noting that these strong currency hedged returns did, however, rely on certain conditions (as previously mentioned, the benefit of currency carry (based on higher US interest rates relative to interest rates in other developed economies) and, to a lesser extent, the early strength of the US Dollar).
+Combining these higher empirical returns and lower empirical volatility, we can compare the Sharpe ratios (the ratio of excess return over the risk-free interest rate to the volatility or fluctuation) of the MSCI EAFE Currency Hedged and MSCI EAFE Currency Unhedged indices shown in Figure 6.

 MSCI EAFE Currency Hedged MSCI EAFE Currency Unhedged